 Then we started to develop the collateral, which was fun because they will actually USE it unlike 90% of the mocked up stuff you see online.
 Yeah, that restaurant is totally going to print that letterhead with the full bleed back side graphic, totally.

 The business cards were a lot of fun too, because after our initial presentation the Suburban team mentioned that they’d like to see how we could work high visibility colors into the brand since that is something that they will 100% need to accommodate for in the future.
-So we created an alternate color option with a hyper-fluorescent red on some kraft paper.
-Excited to see how these turn out in real life, you’ll probably have to wear these Oakleys to see them.
+So we created an alternate color option with a hyper-fluorescent orange on some kraft paper.
+We ended up making these duplexed beauties with white foil on kraft, blue, and orange.
+Holding these are a true treat.

 Hard Hats, DOPE!